Table of Contents

 Low-Rank Adaptation (LoRA) is a technique for efficiently fine-tuning Large Language Models (LLMs) by training small, low-dimensional weight adjustments instead of modifying the entire model.
 This results in drastically reduced training time, lower memory usage, and faster inference, making specialized adaptation accessible even on limited hardware.

 LoRA, short for Low-Rank Adaptation, is an advanced parameter-efficient fine-tuning method.
-It achieves customization by introducing additional low-rank matrices, small, trainable "adapter weights", applied to existing model parameters during inference.
-Unlike traditional fine-tuning, LoRA doesn’t update all original weights directly, but only learns incremental adjustments:
+It achieves customization by introducing additional low-rank matrices: small, trainable "adapter weights" applied to existing model parameters during inference.
+Unlike traditional fine-tuning, LoRA does not update all original weights directly.
+Instead, it learns only incremental adjustments:

 • Low-Rank: The matrices used for adaptation have fewer dimensions, drastically reducing the parameter count.